 Dr Freeman Dyson

-Freeman Dyson is a distinguished physicist.
+Freeman Dyson died on 26 February 2020.
+He remained a member of the i4is Advisory Council until his death.
+Our tribute to him is here.
 He was born in the UK and later became a naturalised American, living in Princeton, New Jersey for over fifty years.
 Dyson was a member of the Board of Sponsors for the Bulletin of the Atomic Scientists and a Fellow of the Royal Society.
-Dyson is well known for having demonstrated in 1949 the equivalence of the formulations of quantum electrodynamics proposed separately by Richard Feynman, Julian Schwinger and Sin-Itiro Tomonaga.
+Dyson was well known for having demonstrated in 1949 the equivalence of the formulations of quantum electrodynamics proposed separately by Richard Feynman, Julian Schwinger and Sin-Itiro Tomonaga.
 He is also well known as one of the active participants of the Project Orion nuclear pulse study which took place between 1958 to 1965.
 He also pioneered the concepts now known as ‘Dyson spheres’.
 Dyson was a long-time member of the JASON defence advisory Group.
-During his career, he has been given numerous awards including the Lorentz Medal (1966), Max Planck Medal (1969), the Enrico Fermi Award (1993) and the Harvey Prize (1977).
+During his career, he was given numerous awards including the Lorentz Medal (1966), Max Planck Medal (1969), the Enrico Fermi Award (1993) and the Harvey Prize (1977).
 He was also awarded the Templeton Prize (2000).

 Professor Ian Crawford